luisnaranjo/devops/terraform/hcta-notes.md

 Be careful not to overuse dynamic blocks in your main code, as they can be hard to read/maintain.
 Only use dynamic blocks when you need to hide detail in order to build a cleaner user interface when writing reusable modules.

-> Refer to example project [PROJECT](projects/examples/PROJECT) for examples for the different variable declaration.
+> Refer to example project [built-in-funcs-and-dynamic-blocks](projects/examples/built-in-funcs-and-dynamic-blocks) for examples of dynamic blocks & built-in functions.

 ---